sunikko/til-laravel/README.md

 ### Features Implemented

 -   CRUD operations for `Task` using RESTful API.
--   `name` and `description` field validations as required.
+-   `name` and `description` field validations as required (length constraints applied).
--   `secure_token` generated on task creation and required for updates/deletes.
+-   `secure_token` generated on task creation and required for updates and deletes to ensure secure access.
--   MongoDB is used (configured in `.env`).
+-   MongoDB used as the database backend (configured in `.env`).
 -   Soft deletes implemented using `SoftDeletes`.
--   All requests are logged using middleware.
+-   All requests are logged using middleware to `storage/logs/requests.log`.
--   Feature tests provided using Laravel test suite. `php artisan test`
+-   Feature tests included using Laravel’s testing suite (tests/Feature/TaskApiTest.php).
+Run tests via `php artisan test`.

 ### Endpoints Summary